NethServer/nethsecurity/packages/ns-api/README.md

 Description of response:
 - the `labels` field contains the timestamp of each point
 - the `data` field should contains 3600 points
-- each point is composed by an array o 2 element: first one is received bytes, second one is sent bytes
+- each point is composed by an array o 2 elements: first one is received bytes, second one is sent bytes

 ### list-wans

 List wan interfaces:
 ```
-api-cli run ns.dashboard list-wans
+api-cli ns.dashboard list-wans
 ```

 Response example: